YIYIZH/trl/README.md

 ## Official Implement of LibraAlign

 ## Installation
 Our code is built upon TRL.
-Please follow the https://github.com/huggingface/trl.git for pre-installation.
+Please follow https://github.com/huggingface/trl.git for pre-installation.

 ## Quick Start

+**Data:**

+Our training and testing datasets are released at https://huggingface.co/datasets/frisky11/LibraChem.

 **SFT:**